 - November - Average High/Low in °F: 38/15 - November is a sleepy month.
 It's usually obvious that winter is coming as the snow coats the mountains, then when Thanksgiving hits - it's opening day at Big Sky.
 Ski season is back and it's time to hit the slopes.

 - December - Average High/Low in °F: 28/6 - December is often a busier month in Big Sky.
 Everyone wants to get back on skis because skiing is awesome.
 The snow is falling regularly and the excitement level is high.

 Check the Visit Big Sky Event Calendar for a full list of cool events happening in Big Sky.

 Come and experience Big Sky's growing community and play in our outdoor paradise.
 You're always welcome here.
 Need help planning your trip?
 Get free info about Big Sky on the Visit Big Sky website and on our blog.
 When you arrive, stop by The Big Sky Visitor's Center.
-We're across from the Conoco in the Canyon!
+We're conveniently located in the Town Center across from Fire-pit Park!
 We have all the info you need to make your trip to Big Sky the best vacation ever.

 Whitewater Rafting on the Gallatin River | MOTBD

 When do you think is the best time of year to visit Big Sky?
 That's for you to decide.
 Have fun planning your trip.
 See you soon!